 That scenario was offered up by Peter King of TheMMQB.com in his widely-read "Monday Morning Quarterback" piece.

-From a Patriots perspective, the view from this perspective is that scenario wouldn't be ideal.
+From a Patriots perspective, that scenario wouldn't be ideal.

 As ESPN analyst Tedy Bruschi noted on Sunday during the fifth-annual ESPNBoston draft preview event, the more quarterbacks picked early, the better it is for New England because it pushes other players down the board.